 Hardwood refinishing should be done in accordance with the NWFA sanding procedures to ensure the finished for is of high quality.

-A good floor refinisher can fix many blemishes, such as minor dents, gouges, and scratches, and even replace problem planks which can be stained to blend in with the rest of the floor.
+A good floor refinisher can fix many blemishes, such as minor dents, gouges, and scratches, and even replace problem planks that can be stained to blend in with the rest of the floor.

 A big plus to refinishing is that you get to keep the floor you love.
 And if you want a clean finish, update the color, change the texture, or to just have it restored, refinishing is definitely the way to go.